Governor of Kentucky: Compensation and residence

 The Governor's Mansion is the official residence of the governor of Kentucky.

 Each iteration of the Kentucky Constitution has provided that the governor receive a salary.
 Under the first three constitutions, the governor's salary could not be increased or reduced while he was in office; this provision was extended to all public officials in the present constitution.
 The governor's salary is set by law, and is equal to $60,000 times the increase in the consumer price index between January 1, 1984, and the beginning of the current calendar year.
-In 2014, the governor's salary was $186,730.
+In 2023, the governor's salary was $164,355.

 The Kentucky Governor's Mansion is the official residence of the governor of Kentucky.
 The present Governor's Mansion, constructed in 1914 and listed on the National Register of Historic Places in 1972, is located at 704 Capitol Avenue in the state capital of Frankfort.
-It is the second building to serve as the official residence of the governor of Kentucky.
 The Kentucky Revised Statutes provide that "[t]he Governor shall have the use of the mansion and the furniture therein and premises, free of rent, but the purchase of furniture for the mansion shall be upon the recommendation of the secretary of the Finance and Administration Cabinet".

 The state's first governor's mansion was constructed during the gubernatorial tenure of James Garrard.
 According to tradition, future governors Thomas Metcalfe (a stonemason) and Robert P. Letcher (who worked at his father's brickyard) participated in the construction of the first governor's mansion.
 After the construction of the present governor's mansion, the old governor's mansion became the official residence of the lieutenant governor.
 Lieutenant governor Steve Henry vacated the mansion in 2002 so it could be renovated; following the renovation, it became a state guest house and official entertainment space for the governor.
 For many years, the mansion was the oldest official residence still in use in the United States.
 Located at 420 High Street in Frankfort, it was listed on the National Register of Historic Places in 1971.